block-base/nft-analytics/README.md

 ![system design](./docs/system-design.jpg)

+## Why we build this project?

+We are managing NFT Minting tool,[Chocomint](https://factory.chocomint.app/), and NFT crosschain bridge [NFTHashi](https://nfthashi.com/).

+Both services are requiring better analytics now.
+Minting service requires to track how minted NFT works, and Crosschain service requires to track NFT transfer history in multi-chain.

+We can use NFT API for tracking too, but we'd like to have more decentralized solution to track/analize NFTs.

+That's why we started this project.

+## Whoami

+[BlockBase](https://mobile.twitter.com/blockbase_inc) is blockchain development company.
+We supported sevaral client to build web3 product.
+We have The Graph integration as available support list, and have experience with building game, marketplace, creator platform using The Graph.

 ## Concept

 This is NFT Analytics Dapp using The Graph, this is going to have NFT project leader board and NFT information analytics UI.